dennisryanlee/metric-imperial-convertor/tracking.md

 Tracking:

+11/04/22: change switch statements to remove breaks and just do returns tomorrow - keep troubleshooting formulas

 11/02/22: work on returnNum and returnUnit; work on formula tomorrow - formula mostly working; work on spelling out units - particularly on return unit value